rajashreeH/exercise-02-luckyregnumber-boilerplate/problem.md

 **Do the following in the main method of LuckyRegistrationNumber**

 1. Accept Registration number from the console
-2. If the Registration number is invalid, display **Invalid registration number**
+2. If the Registration number is invalid, display **Invalid Registration number**
-3. If the Registration number is Valid but not lucky, display **Valid registration number**
+3. If the Registration number is Valid but not lucky, display **Valid Registration number**
-4. If the Registration number is Valid and lucky, display **Lucky registration number**
+4. If the Registration number is Valid and lucky, display **Lucky Registration number**

 ## Example
     Sample Input:
     KA01MG2130

     Expected Output:
-    Lucky registration number
+    Lucky Registration number
 --------------------------------------------------------
     Sample Input:
     KA09GG1234